ChekaZ/slate/source/index.html.md

 title: Coinkit Wiki

 language_tabs: # must be one of https://git.io/vQNgJ
-  - Twitter
+  - shell: Twitter
-  - Telegram
+  - ruby: Telegram
-  - Slack
+  - python: Slack
-  - Discord
+  - javascript: Discord

 toc_footers:
   - <a href='#'>The Future of Tipping</a>